March 2026

 02 / Market Structure

 BTC futures open interest rebuilt to approximately $112 billion through the month, but the composition of that positioning was heavily short-biased.
-Funding rates remained flat to negative across major venues, and the bulk of new contracts being opened were shorts rather than longs.
-Short positioning became crowded, particularly around the $72,000–$75,000 range, producing recurring squeeze-driven dislocations as price advanced.
+Funding rates remained flat to negative across major venues.
+The bulk of new contracts being opened were shorts - traders positioning for continuation of the February decline that never came.

 The clearest example occurred on March 2, when a short-covering event drove Bitcoin approximately 5% higher in a single session.
 The Fed held rates at 3.5%-3.75% at its March 18 meeting but raised its 2026 inflation forecast to 2.7%, triggering a sharp move from $74,000 to approximately $71,000 and a $129 million single-day ETF outflow.

-Institutional flows turned net positive for the first time in 2026, with spot Bitcoin ETFs recording $1.32 billion in net inflows for the month — snapping four consecutive months of outflows.
+Institutional flows turned net positive for the first time in 2026.
+Spot Bitcoin ETFs recorded $1.32 billion in net inflows for the month - snapping four consecutive months of outflows.
+This mattered not because of directional signal, but because returning inflows stabilize the underlying spot market, allowing dislocations to resolve more cleanly.

 03 / Risk & Execution

-Maximum drawdown was zero — no peak-to-trough decline was recorded at any point during the period.
-Leverage remained conservative throughout.
+Maximum drawdown was zero throughout the period.
+Leverage remained conservative.
 Risk gating and exposure controls operated within expected parameters.

 The system continues to operate within all defined parameters.